TeamDman/Guides/MTG/TabletopSimulator.md

 Also works with image URLs and deck URLs, although the physical importer will separate your commander and tokens for you so it is recommended for deck imports.

+For advanced syntax search], you can use the pattern `scryfall search <query>` in the chat
+Example: `scryfall search t:dragon cmc=2`
+This should support full syntax rules from scryfall, see [here](https://scryfall.com/docs/syntax) for the guide.

 ### Cascade, reveal until type, helper objects

 Encoded decks have context-menu options for cascade and reveal-until-type.